Analysis | The best prop bets for Super Bowl LV

 — Neil Greenberg

-Will either team score in the final 3½ minutes of the game?
+Will either team score in the final 3½ minutes?
 (Westgate)

 Yes -170